 Spanish schools now teach English from an early age and the Ministry of Education in Spain recruits English speakers to work as language and cultural assistants in Spanish public schools.
 Assistants can be placed in primary or secondary schools and will work on conversation sessions with pupils.
 This is a role that doesn’t require a teaching certificate.
 However, the pay isn’t that high and you’ll need some knowledge of Spanish to get by.

-In parallel, ConversaSpain, a Spanish organization that cooperates with more than 300 public schools in Spain offers opportunities to English language assistants (Auxiliares de Conversacion) from all over the world who want to teach in Spain.
+In parallel, some public schools in Spain offer opportunities to English language assistants (Auxiliares de Conversacion) from all over the world who want to teach in Spain.

 How much will you earn teaching English in Spain?